IPNEWPAY/doc-acq/docs/pct/settings/account/mfa/configure-mfa.md

 ## Disabling

-If you no longer wish to use Multi-Factor Authentication for your ShellHub account, you can disable it.
+If you no longer wish to use Multi-Factor Authentication for your Newpay Docs account, you can disable it.
 Once MFA is disabled, you will no longer need to provide an additional verification method along with your password to log in to your account.